-4.1 Island Ponds
+4.1 Alviso-Island Ponds

-The Action Area at the Island Ponds (Ponds A19, A20, and A21, hereafter "Island Ponds") is shown in Figure 4a.
-The Action Area includes the project footprint for the Island Ponds, which includes the ponds themselves, the surrounding levees, and those portions of the existing fringing marshes and mudflats that would be directly modified by the Phase 2 project action.
-The Action Area also includes existing fringing marshes, mudflats and creeks or sloughs that would not be directly modified by the proposed actions but that could be indirectly modified by changes in tidal flows and/or construction access roads.
-Coyote Creek and Mud Slough are the streams that could be affected by these changes or could be traversed by water-based construction equipment to access the Island Ponds.
-Marshes and levees across Mud Slough from the Island Ponds (and to a lesser extent, those across

-Coyote Creek from the Island Ponds) could also be affected by the modified hydrology that the Phase 2 action would produce.
-In addition, portions of San Francisco Bay west of the Island Ponds could be affected by discharge of sediment during construction and changes in hydrology resulting from the SBSP Restoration Project.
-All of these areas are included within the Action Area.
-Work at the Island Ponds would be done by almost entirely by bulldozers and excavators.
-There would be no pile driving, jackhammering, demolition or removal of structures, or other notably loud activities, so the noise-related effects in this portion of the Action Area are not expected to exceed the background noise conditions.
+The Action Area for the Alviso-Island Ponds (Ponds A19, A20, and A21, hereafter "Island Ponds") is shown in Figure 5a.
+The Action Area includes the project footprint, which includes the ponds, surrounding levees, and portions of the existing fringing marshes and mudflats that would be directly modified by the proposed activities as well as areas that could be indirectly modified by changes in sediment transport or tidal flows.
+Coyote Creek and Mud Slough are the waterways that could be affected by these changes or could be traversed by water-based construction equipment to access the Island Ponds.
+In addition, portions of San Francisco Bay west of the Island Ponds could be affected by increases in turbidity during construction and changes in sediment transport or hydrology as a result of the proposed action.
+Work at the Island Ponds would not involve pile driving, jackhammering, explosive demolition of structures, or other increases in underwater noise from construction activities, so the Action Area at the Island Ponds does not include a large buffer for noise-related effects.

-4.2 A8 Ponds
+4.2 Alviso-A8 Ponds

-The Action Area at the A8 Ponds (Ponds A8 and A8S, hereafter "A8 Ponds") is shown in Figure 4b.
+The Action Area for the Alviso-A8 Ponds (Ponds A8 and A8S, hereafter "A8 Ponds") is shown in Figure 5b.
 The project footprint for work at the A8 Ponds is limited to the southwest and southeast corners of these ponds, where the upland fill material from offsite excavation projects would be placed to form habitat transition zones.
-The Action Area also includes the remnants of the interior levee that formerly separate Pond A8 from Pond A8S, where there could be local turbidity increases during material placement.
-The Action Area also includes the A8 notch and a section of the channel connecting Alviso Slough to the A8 notch.
-It also includes the existing levee roads that extend from the Pond A8 notch and that wrap around the southern border of this pond cluster.
-Finally, work at the A8 Ponds would primarily be conducted by excavators, rollers, haul trucks and bulldozers.
-There would be no pile driving, jackhammering, demolition or removal of structures, or other notably loud activities so the noise-related effects in this portion of the Action Area are not expected to exceed the background noise conditions.
+The Action Area includes this project footprint as well as the southern portion of the A8 Ponds, where there could be local turbidity increases during material placement.
+The Action Area also includes the existing levee roads that extend from the Pond A8 notch and that wrap around the southern border of this pond cluster.
+Work at the A8 Ponds would not involve pile driving, jackhammering, explosive demolition of structures, or other increases in underwater noise from construction activities, so the Action Area at the Island Ponds does not include a large buffer for noise-related effects.

-4.3 Mountain View Ponds
+4.3 Alviso-Mountain View Ponds

-The Action Area at the Alviso-Mountain View Ponds (Ponds A1 and A2W, hereafter "Mountain View Ponds") is shown in Figure 4c.
-The Action Area includes the project footprint for the Mountain View Ponds, which include the ponds themselves, the levees that surround them, and those portions of the existing fringing marshes and mudflats that would be directly modified by the project action.
-The Action Area also includes existing fringing marshes, mudflats and creeks or sloughs that would not be directly modified by the proposed actions but that could be indirectly modified by changes in tidal flows.
-Stevens Creek, Whisman Slough, Permanente Creek, Mountain View Slough, and Charleston Slough are the streams and waterways that could be affected by these changes.
-Existing marshes and levees across from these surrounding waterways could also be affected by the modified hydrology that the Phase 2 action would produce.
-A portion of the City of Mountain View's Coast Casey Forebay (a stormwater detention basin) and one of the levees surrounding it would also be directly affected by the project; the rest of the forebay may be indirectly affected by constructionrelated activities.
+The Action Area for the Alviso-Mountain View Ponds (Ponds A1 and A2W, hereafter "Mountain View Ponds") is shown in Figure 5c.
+The Action Area includes the project footprint, which include the ponds, levees, and those portions of the existing fringing marshes and mudflats that would be directly modified by the proposed action.
+The Action Area also includes the surrounding fringing marshes, mudflats and creeks or sloughs that could be indirectly modified by changes in tidal flows.
+Stevens Creek/Whisman Slough, Permanente Creek/Mountain View Slough, and Charleston Slough are waterways that could be affected by these changes.
+A portion of the City of Mountain View's Coast Casey Forebay (a stormwater detention basin) and one of the levees surrounding it would also be directly affected by the proposed action; the rest of the forebay may be indirectly affected by construction-related activities.
 The uplands at Mountain View's Shoreline Park (a closed landfill) include a mix of grasslands and other upland vegetation communities.
 Portions of the park itself would be used for fill material delivery and stockpiling, so it is included in the Action Area.
-In addition, portions of San Francisco Bay north of the Mountain View Ponds could be affected by discharge of sediment during construction and changes in hydrology and mudflats as a result of the project.
-All of these are in the Action Area at the Mountain View Ponds.
+In addition, portions of San Francisco Bay north of the Mountain View Ponds could be affected by an increased discharge of sediment during construction and changes in hydrology and mudflats as a result of the proposed action.